The Greatest of Natural Remedies for Menopause: THC Found in Cannabis

 THC Acting Like Anandamide Controls Hot Flashes

 THC mimics the actions of the naturally occurring endocannabinoid, anandamide.
 This compound is effective in maintaining normal body temperature and so, externally administered THC will produce the same effect and control hot flashes.
 Other studies have suggested that consuming higher doses of THC has a cooling effect on the system and can lower body temperature.
 Worth a shot at finding natural remedies for menopause!

 Insomnia is a Thing of The Past with THC

-Mood Swings are Managed When THC Regulates Serotonin Levels in the Brain
+THC Manages Mood Swings By Regulating Serotonin Levels in the Brain

-Cannabinoid receptors are found on serotonin neurons, interestingly they are also found on corresponding inhibitory receptors.
-This means that consuming strains with high THC levels has a regulatory effect on serotonin levels which results in mood regulation.
-Indeed studies have shown that THC is a potent anti-depressant.
+Cannabinoid receptors are part of serotonin neurons.
+Interestingly, also appear on corresponding inhibitory receptors.
+This means that consuming strains with high THC levels has a regulatory effect on serotonin levels, and thereby regulating mood.
+Indeed, studies show that THC is a potent anti-depressant.

-Low Libido Make Way for Improved Sex Drive
+Low Libido Makes Way for Improved Sex Drive

-Vaginal dryness is one of the symptoms that accompanies menopause.
-This is due to changes in hormones, and often accompanies a reduced sex drive.
+Vaginal dryness is one of the symptoms accompanying menopause.
+This comes from changes in hormones, and often accompanies a sex drive reduction.
 For a sexually active couple, this can be very devastating.
 Other issues resulting in low libido may be psychological, such as diminishing self esteem due to bodily changes.
 Fear of painful sex may also cause sexual inhibitions.
 Fortunately THC, with its psychoactive properties, can remove inhibitions and create euphoria that can relax the menopausal woman and set her in the right mood for sex.

 THC is Really Good at Stopping Migraines